max-charney/VAB/README.md

 # VBQA
-A bot that can answer questions based on answer YouTube video given (Video Based Question-Answer)
+A bot that can answer questions based on any YouTube video given (Video Based Question-Answer)